suites-dev/suites/JSDOC_STYLE_GUIDE.md

    *
    * @since 3.0.0
    * @template TDependency The type of the dependency being retrieved.
-   * @param token The string-based token representing the dependency.
+   * @param token - The string-based token representing the dependency.
-   * @throws {IdentifierNotFoundError} - If the dependency is not found.
+   * @throws {@link IdentifierNotFoundError} If the dependency is not found.
    * @returns The mocked object corresponding to the provided string-based token.
    */
   get<TDependency>(token: string): StubbedInstance<TDependency>;